This trip was not a 'get-away-from-it-all' thing. I

 spot near the backwaters of Kerala to spend the new

 year's eve.
-Kumarakom is 14 kms from Kottayam, one of
+Kumarakom is 14 kms from Kottayam, one

-M.C.
+the M.C.
 Road.
 We decided to take the latter, a distance

-of about 100 kms and this was the second surprise package
+of about 100 kms and this was the second surprise

-of the trip.
+package of the trip.
 The road is absolutely well maintained

 and most of it goes through the western ghats.
 Lots